RichardTimothy1307/for-Google-course-on-git/README.md

 # for-Google-course-on-git
-This Repo is just for practice
+This Repo is just for practice and learning